Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Properties of and Re-estimation

 In contrast, the convergence rate of $C_{it}$ in the \textsc{miss} block is always the slowest possible.
-It should be noted that the convergence rates and asymptotic distributions are obtained without iteration.
-It is certainly possible that other estimators may achieve a better convergence rate.
+These convergence rates and asymptotic distributions are obtained without iteration.
+It is possible for other estimators to achieve a better convergence rate.
 But to our knowledge, few (if any) consistent estimator exists that does not require iteration.
+Algorithm \textsc{tw} is best suited for cases when a large \textsc{tall} blow is availble, and the number of missing values is similar across units.
+In the event that a few units have many more missing values, $T_o$ will be the smallest sample size possible and could result in information loss.
+In \citet{bcn:21}, we propose an alternative algorithm that estimates the loadings and the rotation matrix jointly by a series of projections.